 To the degree that you are dissociative, will be the degree of impairment in your ability to take appropriate fight or flight responses (e.g. being physically threatened).

 In other words, you're more likely to move into an acute freeze state whether you want to or not (e.g. freezing at gun point during a bank robbery, not being able to run when there's danger).

 Many people will recognize less severe forms of dissociation in themselves because they've been there.

 Still others who are chronically dissociative remark that it doesn't take very much stimulation (snarled traffic, lunch with a friend, a quick visit to the mall) before their nervous system is overwhelmed and dissociation sets in.

 Sometimes the feeling can be quite intoxicating.
 When you feel starry-eyed you'll also feel a strong impulse to just keep staring.
 That's because opiates are being released in the brain.
 These make you feel numb and they tend to mask your emotional pain.

-Yup, that's right, we have our very own drug dispensing system!
+Yup, that's right, we have our very own drug dispensing system.
+Who would have thought.

 Unlike the dissociative feeling of "floating on the outside" dissociating "in" feels as if the world has receded and you are terrifyingly alone.
 It's like the calm before the storm.